CodeAayu/HackFest2018-Hack_manias/README.md

 We tried several different methods to detect the Gestures whose codes are included in repository.

 Please refer to the image for raspberry pi connections.

+Team Hack-Manias has Atul Kumar as an offline collaborator.